In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Make the cabbage-carrot slaw

 In a large bowl, stir together the lemon-tahini dressing and as much sambal oelek as you like.
 Season to taste with salt and pepper.
 Add the cabbage, carrots, green parts of the scallions, and whole cilantro leaves and toss to coat.
 Season to taste with salt and pepper.

 Dredge and cook the fritters

-- On a plate or shallow bowl, season the cornmeal with salt and pepper and spread in an even layer.
+- On a plate or in a shallow bowl, season the cornmeal with salt and pepper and spread in an even layer.

 In a large frying pan over medium-high heat, warm 2 to 4 tablespoons oil until hot but not smoking.
 Add the fritters and cook, turning once, until golden brown, 4 to 5 minutes per side.
 Transfer to a paper-towel-lined plate.

 Transfer the cabbage-carrot slaw to individual bowls and top with the fritters.
 Serve any remaining sambal oelek on the side.

 - Rinse the black-eyed peas.